Skip to main content

 (US$, billions, rounded up)

-For the full listing of all 60 banks visit the Banking on Climate Chaos report website.
+This table only includes the banks that have operations in the UK and appear in our guides.
+For the full listing of all 65 banks visit the Banking on Climate Chaos report website.

 For years, fossil fuel financing has been so much the norm that unless banks have a robust policy on it, they may well be financing the industry.
 Unfortunately, only a handful of banks have fully committed to ensure that your money won’t go to oil, gas or coil.